Nutritionist tell us eating fish is healthy. Maybe; depends on the native origin of the fish.

 A grocery circular featuring a sale on sea scallops prompts a race to the store.
 My research on sea scallops indicates they are often carved from cod and passed off as sea scallops.
-I flatten my body against the meat case peering at the scallops to determine if their grain runs vertically and they are not cod in drag.
+I flatten my body against the meat case and peer at the scallops to see if their grain runs vertically and they are not cod in drag.

-I try to make myself invisible to the other shoppers who look at me as though I escaped from the asylum.
+I try to make myself invisible while theother shoppers look at me as though I escaped from the asylum.

 The store demo at the seafood counter was hawking monkfish as “poor man’s lobster.”
 He assured me it tasted exactly like lobster tail.
 Sure it does and rattlesnake meat taste exactly like chicken, but who wants to go there?

 Shrimp is another matter entirely.
 If the price is too good to be true, the shrimp are native Indonesian.
 There’s nothing wrong with being from Indonesia, but shrimp making the journey may have experienced more trauma than I wish to ingest.